 They pair beautifully with sleek cabinets and instantly add energy to the room.
 Bonus: They hide crumbs like a magician.

-I tried a softer checkerboard pattern years ago, and it surprised me how forgiving it was in everyday use.
-It hid crumbs and wear much better than expected.
+A softer checkerboard pattern is surprisingly forgiving in everyday use, it hides crumbs and wear much better than you’d expect.

 Quick Tips